Home / Asia / Bhutan / Basochhu Hydroelectric Power Plant Bhutan

 Hydro power plant in Wangdi Phodrang, Bhutan.
 Approximate location 27.4254, 89.9043.

 Basochhu Hydroelectric Power Plant Bhutan is a 64 MW hydro power plant in Wangdi Phodrang, Bhutan.
-Based on its capacity (estimated), it can supply roughly 64,073 homes (estimated).
+It is operated by Druk Green Power CORP LTD (DGPC).
+Based on its capacity (estimated), it can supply roughly 64k homes (estimated).
 It ranks #3 of 5 Bhutan power plants by installed capacity.
+Commissioned in 2002, it is around 24 years old — relatively modern.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, hydro supplies about 100.0% of Bhutan's electricity; the national grid averages 24 gCO₂/kWh (100.0% low-carbon) (2024).

 64,073homes powered (est.)